 Serious Injuries from Missouri and Illinois Motorcycle Accidents

-Motorcycles can be extremely dangerous even when riders obey traffic safety laws.
-A motorcycle lacks the impact-absorbing structure and the restraints that other passenger vehicles have.
-This means there is a far greater chance of serious injuries when a motorcycle is involved.
+A motorcycle lacks the impact-absorbing structure and the restraints that other passenger vehicles have which means there is a greater chance of serious injuries when a motorcycle is involved.

 Hundreds of thousands of riders in both Missouri and Illinois face the very real threat of a motorcycle crash.
-Missouri has 148,000 registered motorcycles and 342,000 licensed riders, while Illinois has nearly 200,000 registered motorcycles and 558,000 licensed motorcyclists.
+In 2013, there were 4,668 motorcycle fatalities and an estimated 88,000 injured.

 Traumatic Brain Injuries and Motorcycle Accidents